Easy Ways to Create Columns in WordPress

 Finally, you’ll see that a lot of portfolio themes offer variable columns, as they normally need to showcase all manner of work.
 GalleryPress is a good example, although this is one niche that is saturated with choices, meaning you’ll have many options to choose from.

-Of course, you could always get your hands dirty and use HTML to create columns on your website.
+Of course, you could always get your hands dirty and use HTML elements to create multiple columns on your website.
 Despite all of the technological advances within WordPress, HTML is still one of the most effective and popular ways to add this feature to your posts and pages.

-You’ll often need to use the <div> tag and style attribute when creating your columns in HTML.
+You’ll often need to use the <div> HTML tag and style attribute when creating your columns in HTML.
 While the process can get complex, in short, the width, padding and float values enable you to adjust each column’s position, size, and the negative space surrounding it.

 When it comes to adding columns to a WordPress website, there are a wide range of options available, such as plugins, shortcodes, dedicated WordPress themes, and HTML.
 WP Engine offers plenty of tips and tricks to help you improve and optimize your WordPress website, and regardless of your site’s design, quality hosting is going to be a huge part of your site’s success.